shirelbuskila20/MessagingSystem/README.md

 # requests:
--register -registration to the system, the users are registered in the database Users.
+- register -registration to the system, the users are registered in the database Users.

--login -registration to the system.
+- login -registration to the system.
 The system checks whether the users are registered in the database users.

--dashboard - the options are displayed - writing messages, reading messages and reading new messages
+- dashboard - the options are displayed - writing messages, reading messages and reading new messages

--write - writing messages
+- write - writing messages

--getMessagesall - get all messages from the database
+- getMessagesall - get all messages from the database

--readall -reading all messages
+- readall -reading all messages

--getMessagesnew - get all new messages from the database
+- getMessagesnew - get all new messages from the database

--readnew-reading all new messages
+- readnew-reading all new messages

--sendMessage - sending messages and registering them in a database
+- sendMessage - sending messages and registering them in a database

--cleannew - move the new messages to the read messages box
+- cleannew - move the new messages to the read messages box

 # authentication tokens